Skip to main content

 The Metabolic Role of Endogenous Growth Hormone

 Growth hormone (GH) is a primary regulator of your metabolism.
 Its actions are dynamic, shifting the body’s fuel preferences based on physiological demands.
 During periods of energy deficit, such as fasting or intense physical activity, GH promotes lipolysis.
-This is the process of breaking down stored triglycerides in adipose tissue (body fat) into (FFAs).
+This is the process of breaking down stored triglycerides in adipose tissue (body fat) into free fatty acids (FFAs).

 These FFAs are then released into the bloodstream to be used as a primary energy source by tissues like skeletal muscle.
 This mechanism preserves lean muscle mass and conserves glucose, which is vital for brain function.

 The metabolic effects extend to protein and carbohydrate metabolism.
-GH stimulates amino acid uptake and in muscle tissue, which is fundamental for repair and hypertrophy.
+GH stimulates amino acid uptake and protein synthesis in muscle tissue, which is fundamental for repair and hypertrophy.
 It also has a counter-regulatory effect on insulin, meaning it can temper glucose uptake by peripheral tissues.
 This entire process is orchestrated to support a state of metabolic flexibility, allowing your body to adapt efficiently to varying energy needs and maintain its structural integrity.

 How Diet and Exercise Naturally Influence the System